lucasavila00/beff/web/docs/docs/cli.md

 #### Outputs

 Response bodies that are annotated will be validated.
-If types are invalid, a response without the reason why is sent back to the user.
+If types are invalid, a response without the reason is sent back to the user.
 You can use the runtime error catching abilities to monitor or change such errors.
-[Learn more.](/docs/hono)
+[Learn more.](/docs/hono#isbeffhttpexception)

 ##### Example on invalid response